efourb/projects-data-scientist-practicum/README.md

 ### Project 12:
 Accelerated the moderation of comments in the community by automating the assessment of their toxicity.

-You can view Project 12 online here, or find it in the corresponding folder of the this repository.
+You can view Project 12 online [here](https://nbviewer.org/github/efourb/projects-data-scientist-practicum/blob/main/P12%20Machine%20Learning%20for%20Texts/P12%20Machine%20Learning%20for%20Texts.ipynb), or find it in the [corresponding folder](/P12%20Machine%20Learning%20for%20Texts/) of this repository.

 ## Computer Vision